divemarkus/ubuntu22/README.md

 ---

 This guide provides a comprehensive setup for an Ubuntu 22.04 system tailored for machine learning tasks.
-Each section is designed to be clear and self-contained, allowing you to follow along easily.